Leonard Maison

+Leonard Maison (c.
+1790 – c.
+1860) was an American lawyer and politician from New York.
+He served in the New York State Senate from 1834 to 1837 and was a brigadier general of artillery in the New York State Militia.

 Life

-He practiced law at Poughkeepsie, New York.
-He married Helen Emott, and they had several children, among them Rev. Charles Augustus Maison (1824–1922); and Belinda Emott (Maison) Coffin (1821–1856) who was married to Owen T. Coffin.
+Maison practiced law at Poughkeepsie, New York.
+He was a member of the Jacksonian faction of the Democratic Party.

-Maison was a member of the New York State Senate (2nd D.) from 1834 to 1837, sitting in the 57th, 58th, 59th and 60th New York State Legislatures.
+He was a member of the New York State Senate (2nd District) from 1834 to 1837, sitting in the 57th, 58th, 59th, and 60th New York State Legislatures.

+In January 1834, Maison delivered a speech in the Senate in favor of joint resolutions approving the removal of deposits from the Bank of the United States and against its recharter.

 He was a brigadier general of artillery in the New York State Militia.